An effective solar power system design is easy to do. It has one important aspect that not all people always understand.

 With only 5 batteries, we will have to drain all the stored energy from each battery to operate our system.
 If we do that the batteries will not last very long.

-The DOD (Depth of discharge.) must not be more than 50% to ensure a long battery life.
+Depth of discharge( or DOD) must not go over 50%.
+This ensures a long battery life.
 In other words, we always have to leave more or less 50% of the stored energy in the battery.

 A DOD of not more than 50% will ensure that we can use the batteries for quite a while.